1987 Major League Baseball All-Star Game

 The 1987 Major League Baseball All-Star Game was the 58th playing of the midsummer classic between the all-stars of the American League (AL) and National League (NL), the two leagues comprising Major League Baseball.
 The game was held on July 14, 1987, at the Oakland–Alameda County Coliseum in Oakland, California, the home of the Oakland Athletics of the American League.
 The game resulted in the National League defeating the American League 2-0 in 13 innings.
 Montreal Expos outfielder Tim Raines was named the Most Valuable Player.
+This was the final All-Star Game to be hosted by the Athletics in Oakland, as the franchise has not hosted the All-Star Game since and relocated to Sacramento after the 2024 season.

 Rosters

 Players in italics have since been inducted into the National Baseball Hall of Fame.